Hoang-Long2012/pipeline-toolkit/README.md

 ### `error`

-The `error` property raises the most recent exception raised by the pipeline.
+The `error` property raises the most recent exception raised by the pipeline when accessed.

 ```python
 pipeline.run(10).wait()